ShiyuFan0820/CSLearningNote/DailyPractice/MockInterview/Mock_2_data_structure.md

 1. Reference counting and garbage collection.
 2. What is pass by value and pass by reference and what is the difference between them.
-3. Learn about rebalance in binary search tree.
+3. Learn about rebalance in binary search tree, and AVL, Red Black tree.